Migrate an AIO-SX to an AIO-DX Subcloud

 A distributed cloud system is setup with at least a system controller and an AIO-SX subcloud.
 The subcloud must be online and managed by dcmanager.
 Both the management network and cluster-host network need to be configured and cannot be on the loopback interface.

-If the cluster-host interface is on the loopback interface, use the following procedure to reconfigure the cluster-host interface on to a physical interface.
+If any interface is on the loopback interface, use the following procedure to reconfigure it on to a physical interface.

 Procedure